scala/scala3/docs/docs/reference/other-new-features/export.md

 It is important that steps 6 and 7 are done in sequence: We first compute the types of _all_ paths in export clauses and only after this is done we enter any export aliases as class members.
-This means that a path of an export clause cannot refer to an alias made available by another export clause of the same class object.
+This means that a path of an export clause cannot refer to an alias made available by another export clause of the same class.